Preventing Data Loss with Globalscape EFT

-Globalscape EFT with Content Integrity Control™ (CIC) module integrates with data loss prevention (DLP) solutions to ensure that transferred files do not contain sensitive data, except by those authorized to do so.
+Globalscape EFT with Content Integrity Control™ (CIC) integrates with data loss prevention (DLP) solutions to ensure that transferred files do not contain sensitive data, except by those authorized to do so.
 The best way to stop the loss of company information is to scan the documents automatically as they are being sent or received, and then block the file transfer if a document contains sensitive information.

 Globalscape's MFT solution can also send transfers to anti-virus scanners before allowing them to reach their intended destination.
 Transfers are then permitted or blocked based on policies set in EFT Event Rules by the IT administrator.

 With CIC, You Control What Gets Through

 The EFT administrator can specify how EFT should react to items flagged by the DLP and anti-virus scanners, and whether EFT should automatically apply the relevant compliance requirements to your data transfers.

 Implementing EFT with CIC in your network ensures:

 - Employees are not sharing confidential and proprietary info

 - No transfers contain non-public information, such as PHI (protected health information) and PFI (personal finance information)

 - Transfers are free of malware

 - You maintain compliance with PCI DSS requirements regarding DLP